cpence/rletters/README.md

 ## Copyright ##

-RLetters &copy; 2014–2016 Louisiana State University, &copy; 2011–2014 [Charles Pence](mailto:charles@charlespence.net).
+RLetters &copy; 2011–2018 [Charles Pence](mailto:charles@charlespence.net).
 RLetters is licensed under the MIT license.
 Please see the {file:COPYING} document for more information.